oshaughnessy/sierramountainll/_pages/volunteers.md

 ## Volunteer Checklist

-1. Sign up as a Volunteer in Sports Connect
+1. Sign up as a _Volunteer_ in Sports Connect
 2. Fill out the JDP background check that will be emailed to you
-3. Take the [Safe Sport abuse awareness training](https://usabdevelops.com/page/3532/courses) or document a current one from another sport
+3. Take the [SafeSport abuse awareness training](https://usabdevelops.com/page/3532/courses) or document a current one from another sport
-4. Upload your Safe Sport cert to your Volunteer page in Sports Connect.
+4. Upload your SafeSport cert to your Volunteer page in Sports Connect.

 ## Coach Checklist

-1. Sign up as a Head or Assistant Coach in Sports Connect
+1. Sign up as a _Head_ or _Assistant Coach_ in Sports Connect
 2. Fill out the JDP background check that will be emailed to you
-3. Take the [Safe Sport abuse awareness training](https://usabdevelops.com/page/3532/courses) or document a current one from another sport
+3. Take the [SafeSport abuse awareness training](https://usabdevelops.com/page/3532/courses) or document a current one from another sport
 4. Take the [HEADS UP concussion training](https://www.train.org/cdctrain/course/1089818/details)
 5. Take [Sudden Cardiac Awareness (SCA) training](https://epsavealife.org/sca-prevention-training/) (good for 2 years)
-6. Upload all 3 certs (or screenshots) to the Volunteer page in Sports Connect.
+6. Upload all 3 certs or screenshots to the Volunteer page in Sports Connect.

 ## Requirement Details